tildeleb/cuckoo/README.md

 -------------------------
 The hash function used by this package can be selected.
 Currently only two hash functions are supported.

 1. "aes" This hash function is the same hash function used by Go's map.
 AESNI instructions are used to generates a very fast high quality hash function.
 Special versions for 32 and 64 bit data are supported.
-This hash function is 5x faster than "j264".
+This hash function is about 5x faster than "j264".

 2. "j264" This is a version of Jenkin's 2nd generation hash functions.
 There is some optimization for speed but no special versions of 32 and 64 bit data.
 No assembler optimization.
 No fast path.
 No inlining.